yunji0387/devops-note/notes/test_driven_development.md

 <summary><b>(click to expand/hide)</b></summary>
 <!-- MarkdownTOC -->

-# Video Summary: The Purpose and Use of Test Fixtures in Testing
+# The Purpose and Use of Test Fixtures in Testing

 ## Purpose of Using Test Fixtures
 - **Initial State:** Test fixtures set up a known state before running tests.